tap349/tap349.github.io/_posts/2016-08-31-chef-quickref.md

   ```

   NOTE: if you haven't used ChefDK for a while it's better to reinstall it -
-        it looks like it's not updated properly using just `brew upgrade`.
+        it looks like it's not updated properly by `brew upgrade`.

-- create `devops` user on remote node:
+- create `devops` user on remote node

   ```sh
   (ws)$ ssh root@<remote-ip>